VilmaTuresson/Blog-21/README.md

 All clickable links are underlined when hovered over, the logo will take the user back to the home page but will not display an underline, it is simply clickable because of the common subconscious habit to use the logo as a form of navigation.
 The home view and the activity view have the same layout to create a familiar pattern in design.
 All forms are made with the same mindset.

 **Fonts:**
-The main font of the site is Bebas Neue used on all text elements except the page logo which is in the Barlow font, both taken from [Google Fonts](https://fonts.google.com/)
+The main font of the site is Bebas Neue used on all text elements except the page logo which is in the Barlow font, both taken from [Google Fonts](https://fonts.google.com/).
+As a secondary font, I choose Sans-Serif.

 **Colors:**
 The colors of the page are a clear white and a light purple color (#ddbadd).
 For small details such as borders or links, I’ve chosen a darker purple (#520652) to make these elements stand out more.
 I have made these color choices to make the website look simplistic but colorful and welcoming.